St. Louis, Missouri

 Posters should be approximately 36 x 40 inches, landscape.
-Please submit an abstract of no less than 500 words (excluding figures and references).
+Please submit an abstract of no more than 500 words (excluding figures and references).
 Abstract should contain: main presenter’s full contact information (name, title, organization, address, phone, fax, email).
-Poster presentation abstract deadline is , February 13, 2015.
+The new poster presentation abstract deadline is , February 13, 2015.
 Poster presenters are not required to write a paper.

 Suggested topics include but are not limited to: